 Discovered by accident in the early 1900s, when breathing ozone through oil was used to treat tuberculosis, ozonated olive oil came on the scene for skin health and other health issues.
 Nikola Tesla, inventor, marketed it first, and by 1904 ozonated olive oil was being sold in pharmacies all over the country under the name Glycozone.

-Ozone therapy and the use of ozone oils was flourishing in the United States in the early to mid 1900s, but like many natural remedies of the time its chemical competitors tried to discredit it.
+Ozone therapy and ozone oils were flourishing in the United States in the early to mid-1900s.
+Still, like many natural remedies of the time, its chemical competitors tried to discredit it.
 With the rise of antibiotics and new drug therapies, pharmaceutical salespeople pushed their drugs as the new way to treat diseases.

-Currently ozone therapy is making a huge comeback.
-So much so that ozone is being used in over 20 countries in hospitals and clinics and ozonated oils are being researched around the world .
+Currently, ozone therapy is making a huge comeback.
+So much so that ozone is being used in over 20 countries in hospitals and clinics, and ozonated oils are being researched worldwide.

-Skin Benefits of Using a High-Quality Cold-Pressed Olive Oil
+Best Skin Benefits and Uses of High-Quality Ozonated Olive Oil

-- Excellent as a skin moisturizer.
-Olive oil penetrates into the skin to provide moisture that helps keep skin supple and smooth.
+- Excellent as a facial and skin moisturizer.
+Olive oil penetrates the skin to provide moisture that helps keep skin supple and smooth.

 - Natural antibacterial properties.
 In lab studies, olive oil proved to eliminate 99.9% of E.coli.

-What about Liquid Ozonated Olive Oil vs Ozonated Olive Oil Balm?
+What is the Difference Between Liquid Ozonated Olive Oil and Ozonated Olive Oil Balm?

-What are Some Ozonated Olive Oil Skin Benefits
+What are Other Ozonated Olive Oil Skin Benefits?

 Ozonated olive oil balm has been used for over 100 years to help with the following: